Some info updated 23rd July 2019 =).

 - The pose plate is the hands down selling point of Stickybones!

 - It has an impressive range of movement for dynamic poses

 - It feels lovely to pose

 - The price is fair especially compared to the “toys” I previously reviewed

 While I mainly reviewed this as an illustrator, I can totally see Stickybones being even better for animators!
 The fact that I tried my hand at animation as well as drawing a more ambitious pose shows it’s aided me with experimentation and trying things I might never have before.

-It’s clear that it was designed by artists as most of the things I’d want it to be able to do it could.
+It’s clear that it was designed by artists as most of the things I’d want it to be able to do it I could.
 I do have a few gripes with it but ultimately they are issues that I’ve been able to manage.
-Long term, just like the other two I reviewed, plastic wears down.
-While I think it’ll have some good life in it, I wonder how long it’ll take for the joints to wear down.

 Stickybones has rightly become known as one of the contender poseable artist mannequins!
 I think it is well worth a look.
 Please do check out their website & social for inspiring videos and shared posts from the community.
 I’ll leave you with one of their videos that I super love: